mrlynn/lightninghire-support/SETUP.md

 ## Deployment

-The support portal can be deployed alongside the main Lightning Hire application:
+The support portal can be deployed alongside the main LightningHire application:

 1. Build the application:
    ```bash